When to stop bathing kids together? Or with a parent? Expert Advice & Tips

 What if they are showering with a cousin?

-Honestly, it doesn’t matter if they are a cousin or a friend.
+It doesn’t matter if they are a cousin or a friend.
 Inappropriate sexual touch will happen regardless of whether children are family or not.
 And there is a false belief that children are safer with family (they aren’t).
 So treat cousins as if they were friends bathing together (with all those considerations).

 What if they ask why they can’t bathe together?

 Remember: Every family handles bathing differently, so do what works with your family.
-And if you aren’t comfortable with it, then it’s time for it to stop.
+And if you aren’t comfortable with it, it’s time for it to stop.